 In Scripture, the Apostles Peter and Paul command the followers of Jesus Christ to virtue thinking, to remember, practice, do, and proclaim, the virtues of God in Christ for growth and holiness.
 In short, the Apostle Paul commands us to virtue thinking, as he says simply, “Think these.”
-Pp 4:8 For your memorization and use, we list these from Scripture:
+Pp 4:8, here listed for your memorization and conscious practice:

 1 Pe 1:5-7 Faith, virtue, knowledge, restraint, perseverance, piety, brotherly-love, love.